baby-loris/bla/README.md

 ### bla-batch
 This method is used on the client side and makes it possible to joint all requests to the server during one tick.
 It shortens number of request dramatically.

-The client side uses this method by default and can be changed with `noBatching` option of [Api class constructor](REFERENCE.md#constructorbasepath-options) or the `noBatching` option of the [Api.exec method](REFERENCE.md#execmethodname-params-request).
+The client side uses this method by default and can be changed with `enableBatching` option of [Api class constructor](REFERENCE.md#constructorbasepath-options) or the `enableBatching` option of the [Api.exec method](REFERENCE.md#execmethodname-params-request).

 Do you want the proves that batch is effective?
 See [bla-benchmark](https://github.com/baby-loris/bla-benchmark).